redhat-developer-demos/vertx-starter/README.md

 ***

-Coderland :roller_coaster::rocket::ferris_wheel: is a place for learning. developer training and Red Hat software.
+Coderland :roller_coaster::rocket::ferris_wheel: is an imaginary theme park for learning. developer training and Red Hat software.
 See [the Red Hat Developer Program](https://developers.redhat.com/) for more great stuff.